RKA2020/Maplet-GutData/README.md

 You can find the codes for the preprocessing section and the full html report in the R_Codes folder under the file "STARTING_The_METABOTOOLS_PIPELINE" [here](https://github.com/RKA2020/Maplet_Gut_Data/blob/main/R_Codes/STARTING_The_METABOTOOLS_PIPELINE.R).

 After preprocessing the data, we performed different statistical analysis (either using maplet or R codes).
-Such tests include: PCA, linear regression for the phenotypes, Chisquare, and others.
+Such tests include: PCA, [linear regression of the seven phenotypes](https://github.com/RKA2020/Maplet_Gut_Data/blob/main/Results/Steroids%20analysis.xlsx), [spearman correlation](https://github.com/RKA2020/Maplet_Gut_Data/blob/main/Results/Spearman_correlation%20.xls), and others.

 All the codes uded for the statistical analysis can be found in R_Codes folder under the files [Stat_with_maplet](https://github.com/RKA2020/Maplet_Gut_Data/blob/main/R_Codes/Stat_with_maplet.R) and [Stat_with_R](https://github.com/RKA2020/Maplet_Gut_Data/blob/main/R_Codes/Stat_with_R.R).